gitlabhq/omnibus-gitlab/doc/build.md

 sudo apt-get upgrade

 # Set up the firewall to only allow inbound SSH traffic
-sudo ufw allow ssh
-sudo ufw enable
+sudo apt-get install ufw # Needed for Debian 7 sudo ufw allow ssh sudo ufw enable

-# Check for SSH password logins; they should be disabled
+# Check for SSH password logins, they should be disabled; The command below should return no results
 grep '^[^#]*PasswordAuthentication' /etc/ssh/sshd_config

 # Install dependencies